 Practical application of photographic techniques within the fashion industry.
 Includes the photographing of models, garments, and accessories.
-Prerequisites: (ART131 or ART142) or permission of Instructor.
+Prerequisites: A grade of C or better in (ART131 or ART142) or permission of Instructor.
 Course Note: Digital Single Lens Reflex (DSLR) camera is required.
 ART237 may be repeated for credit.

-ART290MC 3 credits 6 periods

-Studio Art: Digital Photography
+ART290MC 3 credits 6 periods Studio Art: Digital Photography

 Studio course for art majors allowing continuation in a subject field.
-Prerequisites: ART143 or permission of Instructor.
+Prerequisites: A grade of C or better in ART143 or permission of Instructor.
 Course Note: ART290MC may be repeated for credit.